 CONSUMER CONFIDENCE REPORTS: EPD initially established a three-year contract with GAWP, using Performance Partnership Grant (PPG) funds, to assist community water systems in completing the consumer confidence report (CCR) requirements of the 1996 Federal SDWA Amendments.
 As part of the contract, GAWP prepared and distributed the "Consumer Confidence Report Guidance and Preparation Manual, May 1999", to water systems affected by the new rule, directly trained over 750 water system personnel in a formal classroom setting, fielded over 1,400 technical support calls, presented material on the CCR program to Georgia Municipal Association (GMA), the Association County Commissioners of Georgia (ACCG), the Carl Vinson Institute of Government, Georgia's Peer Review Program, numerous Rural Development Centers (RDCs), nine GAWP conferences, and provided direct technical support by various other means.

-During this reporting period, the GAWP continued to field technical support requests relative to the distribution of Georgia's CCR guidance booklets and templates.
-The table below summarizes the existing compliance data for the CCR Rule.
+Table 9 summarizes the existing compliance data for the CCR Rule.
 Based on the compliance history, the CCR assistance was a success and reduced the rate of non-compliance for a new, complex regulation that affected many small water systems in Georgia.
+It should be noted that the initial compliance rates for the regulation were significantly lower.
+For example, for the 2000 reporting year, the initial compliance rate for water systems meeting the July 1 delivery deadline was less than 70% and for the 2003 reporting year, it was less than 63%.
+In order to obtain better compliance, both formal and informal enforcement actions were taken by EPD.